Computers excel at performing repetitive tasks without getting bored. Loops are the primary way we tell them to do so.

 Formula:

-\[ V_{rms} = \sqrt{\frac{1}{N}\sum_{i=1}^{N} v_i^2} \]Logic: We need to sum the squares of N
+\[ V_{rms} = \sqrt{\frac{1}{N}\sum_{i=1}^{N} v_i^2} \]Logic: We need to sum the squares of N voltage samples.
+A for loop is perfect because we have a fixed number of samples to process.

-LoopThe "execute at least once" loop.
+do-while LoopThe "execute at least once" loop.
 The condition is checked after the loop body runs.

 do {